Public comments to NJTPA, 5/9/22 and PANYNJ, 4/28/22

 Once work is complete, the catwalk can be re-purposed as a limited use bikeway.

-The “quick fix” entails spanning the cantilevers with lightweight fiberglass decking5 and re-deploying the safety net currently strung across the upper level.
+The “quick” fix entails spanning the cantilevers with lightweight fiberglass decking5 and re-deploying the safety net currently strung across the upper level.
 Access would remain by stairs.

-The path is just wide enough for one-way operation, but the Agency would have new capacity to manage demand on the NorthWalk during periods of peak use.
+The resulting path is just wide enough for one-way operation, but the Agency would have new capacity to manage demand on the NorthWalk during periods of peak use.

-Image #3 shows a permanent 10’ wide bikeway running below the upper deck supports.
+The third image shows a permanent 10’ wide bikeway running below the upper deck supports.
 The bikeway routes through the towers following the same track as the walkway.
 The two paths merge at the new access ramps.

 • Because the suspension cables—which choke down the upper path every sixty feet—don’t extend to the lower level, cyclists can use the full 10’ width for the length of the span.

 • The new bikeway would be sheltered from falling ice—a principal cause for winter closure.